 The Academy operates on the Odessa Police Department calendar and will require discipline and decorum in all settings.
 The Academy will pair a rigorous academic curriculum with a paramilitary structure and environment to prepare recruits to serve their community as exemplary law enforcement personnel.

 Recruit(s) and students attending the Odessa Police Academy are required to complete 40 hours of firearm proficiency training.
 Training will include day and night time qualifications with handguns and shotguns.
 Students will go through familiarization training with rifles and complete simulation training utilizing the Modular Armored Tactical Combat House (MATCH).
-All Odessa Police Academy recruits must qualify with either the 9mm, 40mm, or 45mm caliber semi-automatic pistol prior to graduating.
+All Odessa Police Academy recruits must qualify with a .40mm caliber semi-automatic pistol prior to graduating.
 TCOLE requires that all Odessa Police Officers re-qualify annually.

 Applications for enrollment to the Odessa Police Department Police Academy are taken from an eligibility list obtained from the hiring process for the Police Recruit position.
 For detailed information about requirements and the application process, please visit the Employment page of our website.

 If you apply for employment as a police recruit through the City of Odessa website and are hired, the Academy fees will be paid by the police department as well as the applicant being paid an employee salary .
 For more information regarding employment, contact Paula Waldrop at 432-335-3323.